mjrgh/PinscapePico/How-to-build.md

 # Building the project from source

-A pre-built Windows distribution is available on the github page, under the **Releases** section in the right panel.

 If you wish to build the project from source, clone the github repository to your PC.
 (You can also download a snapshot of the github code as a ZIP file and unpack it into a local directory on your